jul-ian/aimlds/README.md

-# AI ML DS
+# AI/ML/DS
 A place for me to review and practice topics in:
 - Artifical Intelligence
 - Machine Learning
 - Data Science

-Languages currently used:
+Languages used:
 - Python

+Datasets used:
+- iris